StillNotWorking/LMS-helper-script/README.md

 To run a bash script simply type: '$ bash [scriptname]' or 'sudo bash' if needed.<br />
 <br />
-If you like to have the script as part of your system as a command you might want to make it executable and for safety have root be the owner.*<br />
+If you like to have the script as part of your system as a command you might want to make it executable and for safety have root be the owner.<sub>1</sub><br />
 <br />
 <b>change the file owner and group</b><br />
 ~$ sudo chown root:root [filename]<br />